 Food safety starts with your refrigerator and freezer.
 You can start by making sure they are in good working order.
 Freezers, particularly in hot, humid weather, can be prone to frost buildup, which can be a drag on performance.
 Fortunately, it is easy to prevent.
 Your refrigerator may have to work a bit harder to keep food cool in the summer, so make it as efficient as possible by keeping the coils free of dirt and dust and properly arranging the food inside.
 Keep your refrigerator between 37 and 40 degrees.

-The temperature of foods is important from storing to cooking to serving.
+From storing to cooking to serving, food temperature matters.
 A digital thermometer is a valuable tool to ensure you are cooking foods thoroughly, regardless of whether you’re cooking with an indoor grill, cooktop, oven or outdoor grill.

 The U.S. Food Safety Inspection Service (FSIS) suggests these safe cooking temperatures for popular summertime foods: